pinohu/DYNASTY/Empire_Bible_Complete.md

 ```
 The Administrative Trustee shall be South Dakota Trust Company.
 The Investment Trustee shall be [Investment Advisor Name].
-The Distribution Trustee shall be Chimenime Xavier,
+The Distribution Trustee shall be Ikechukwu Polycarp Nnamdi Ohu,
 and upon his death or incapacity, a successor Distribution Trustee appointed by the Trust Protector.
 ```